RAWAN2200/Task2/README.md

-# In Task2 , we added arduino code for speech-to-text web page
+# In Task2 , we added arduino code for speech-to-text page